tmpfs/linkdown/lib/linkdown.md

 #### Options

-* `prettyPrint: --pretty-print`: Pretty print the JSON output.
-* `indent: --indent=[num]`: Number of spaces to indent.
+* `indent: --indent [num]`: Number of spaces to indent.
-* `hierarchy: --archy, --hierarchy`: Print tree hierarchy.
-* `labels: --labels, --path-labels`: Print hierarchy tree labels as the path name.
+* `labels: --labels, --path-labels`: Use the path name for labels.
-* `listStyle: --list-style=[style]`: Set an output list style.
+* `listStyle: --list-style [style]`: Set an output list style.

+#### Output

-By default this command will print a JSON document, when `--pretty-print` is specified the JSON document is indented
+By default this command will print a JSON document, when `--indent` is specified the JSON document is indented.

-When the `--hierarchy` option is given the output is a tree representation suitable for printing to a terminal and for quickly seeing an overview of the hierarchy.
 By default labels for this tree view are inferred from the data available, to use more predictable labels that always use the URL path name specify `--path-labels`.
-When the tree output contains multiple trees to print (multiple hosts) each tree is separated by a newline.
+When the tree output contains multiple trees to print (multiple hosts) each tree is separated by a delimiter which is dependent upon the list style format (see below).

 If the `--list-style` option is given the output is a list in one of the following formats:

+* `tty`: Hierarchy list suitable for a terminal
 * `md`: Markdown list
 * `html`: List for HTML pages
 * `jade`: List for the jade template language